Prevent Infant Abductions in your Hospital

 - Distinctive stickers with the date of the visit should be obtained at the check-in area and given to visitors to wear while in the hospital.

 - No person should be allowed in without proper identification.

 - Mothers should be asked to designate a limited number of visitors who can come to the nursery.

 “We only allow people to view the baby with permission from the parents," said Kim Harmon, director of women's services at Timpanogos Regional Hospital in Utah.

 - Only allow visitors up to five minutes of observation time per visit to the neonatal nursery.

-- Abduction prevention measures should be reviewed regularly and there should be adequate ongoing, in-service training.
-Infant-abduction drills should be preformed on a regular basis.
+Abduction prevention measures should be reviewed regularly and there should be adequate ongoing, in-service training.
+Infant abduction drills should be performed on a regular basis.
 Many hospitals are aware of the risk of infant abduction and several of these hospitals do routine “baby abduction drills" in the mother/baby units.
-Hospital staff doesn't always know if the code called is a drill or the real thing; and they all have to make sure their patients are accounted for.
+Hospital staff doesn't always know if the code called is a drill or the real thing, and they all have to make sure their patients are accounted for.

 Timpanogos Regional Hospital's marketing and public relations director, Jacque Brown, said at one of the drills they used a test patient, where a baby was registered with an identification badge, and then taken out of the hospital by a family member.
 The mother played along as though her baby was actually missing.

 “I think the scariest thing we've ever done is actually one of these drills.
 We knew what was going on, but the staff did not," Brown said.
 As it is done with all of the drills, the hospital went into lockdown, but this time there was a real baby missing.